Bucks snap 5-game skid with 98-85 victory over Thunder

+MILWAUKEE — Giannis Antetokounmpo wanted to see how his Milwaukee Bucks would respond to adversity after losing five straight games.

+The Bucks passed that test convincingly.
+Now they just need to handle prosperity a little better.

-MILWAUKEE — Giannis Antetokounmpo had 29 points, a season-high 19 rebounds and eight assists, and the Milwaukee Bucks beat the Oklahoma City Thunder 98-85 on Friday night to snap a five-game skid.
+Antetokounmpo had 29 points, a season-high 19 rebounds and eight assists to lead the Bucks past the Oklahoma City Thunder 98-85 on Friday night to end their longest losing streak in four years.

+“Guys were ready,” Antetokounmpo said.
+“Guys competed.
+Guys played hard.
+Even though we weren't knocking down a lot of shots, we competed defensively and were able to rebound and share the ball.
+It's good.
+We're still building.”

-The Bucks, who posted the NBA's best regular-season record each of the last two seasons, avoided their first six-game losing streak since March 12-22, 2015.
+The Bucks, who posted the NBA's best regular-season record each of the last two seasons, avoided their first six-game skid since March 12-22, 2015.
 They hadn’t lost five straight since Jan.
 25 to Feb.
 3 in 2017.

-Khris Middleton added 20 points for the Bucks, while Lu Dort had 17 for the Thunder.
-Oklahoma City’s 85 points were the fewest by a Bucks opponent all season.
+After the Bucks fell 110-96 to the Toronto Raptors on Thursday, Antetokounmpo said he appreciated facing adversity and being getting down because “that’s the only way you improve.”
+The two-time reigning MVP noted that “if everything always goes well and goes your way, you kind of not know the other side.
+You don’t feel it.
+So now we feel the other side.”

+The Bucks responded by going on an 18-0 run midway through the game to lead by as many as 22 points in the third quarter.
+But after it appeared the Bucks were on their way to a blowout victory, Oklahoma City started to make things interesting.

+“We were a play or two away from getting ourselves back in the game there,” Thunder coach Mark Daigneault said.

-After trailing by as many as 22 points in the third quarter, Oklahoma City rallied in the final period and got the margin down to 83-76 on Shai Gilgeous-Alexander’s free throw with 5:26 left.
-Middleton answered by sinking a corner 3-pointer to start a 7-0 run, and the Bucks stayed ahead by double figures the rest of the way.
+Oklahoma City cut Milwaukee's lead to 83-76 on Shai Gilgeous-Alexander’s free throw with 5:26 left.
+Khris Middleton answered by sinking a corner 3-pointer to start a 7-0 run, and the Bucks stayed ahead by double figures the rest of the way.

+“That's just the NBA, man,” said Milwaukee's D.J.
+Augustin, who had 11 points and five assists in his first start of the season.
+“You've got a couple of options.
+You can either be up on a team, step on their neck and put them out, or you can keep the game going and they'll make a run.
+It happens.
+We did a great job tonight keeping our composure when it got close late in the game.
+We just kept doing what we wanted to do and made big plays.”

+Middleton scored 20 points for the Bucks and Lu Dort had 17 for the Thunder on a night when both teams struggled on offense.

 Oklahoma City has lost six of its last seven games, though its one win during that stretch was a 114-109 victory over the Bucks on Sunday.